Looking for ways to enjoy to cool off this summer? These San Diego sites have you covered

 As San Diego is settling into warmer weather after months of gloomy conditions, now is the ideal time to visit local waterparks and splash pads across the county to cool off for this summer season.

-NBC San Diego has taken a deep dive to put together a list of some of San Diego County's premier waterparks, hotels, splash pads and pools to add to your summer bucket list:
+NBC 7 has taken a deep dive to put together a list of some of San Diego County's premier waterparks, hotels, splash pads and pools to add to your summer bucket list:

 Bonita